haojiechen94/EAP/README.md

 ### Url: https://www.biosino.org/epigenetics ; [Running](https://www.biosino.org/epigenetics) analysis on your own data!

 ### Prior to utilizing EAP, we strongly advise you to review our comprehensive [Help document](https://github.com/haojiechen94/EAP/blob/main/doc/Help%20document.pdf) and carefully follow the step-by-step tutorial provided.
-Reading help documents can be time-consuming, however, you can use [txzy.ai](https://app.txyz.ai/) to help you.
+Reading help documents can be time-consuming, however, you can use [txzy.ai](https://app.txyz.ai/) to help you to quick access to the information you need.
 ![txzy.ai](https://github.com/haojiechen94/EAP/blob/main/images/f.png)
 ### Testing datasets for downstream analysis tools in Tools Collection are availale at [testing_datasets](https://github.com/haojiechen94/EAP/tree/main/testing_datasets/testing_datasets_for_downstream_analysis_module).
 Additionally, we also provide video tutorials that visually demonstrate the processes and make it easier for users to learn and apply the procedures effectively.